-- A. Earn a minimum 2.00 cumulative grade point average from Otero College. - B. Complete a minimum of 15 semester hours at Otero College. - C. Complete a minimum of 60 semester hours as outlined in the above Course Requirements for the Associate of Arts Degree. - D. Complete with a grade of "C" or higher all required courses (38/39 semester credit hours) that are to be counted towards the general education core curriculum. - E. Complete the application for graduation form by the end of the first week of spring semester and pay for cap, gown, and diploma by March 1. - F. Be enrolled in Otero College classes for semester of intended graduation. - G. Complete the requirements for graduation in effect at the time of first-time enrollment.
+- A. Earn a minimum 2.00 cumulative grade point average from Otero College. - B. Complete a minimum of 15 semester hours at Otero College. - C. Complete a minimum of 60 semester hours as outlined in the above Course Requirements for the Associate of Arts Degree. - D. Complete with a grade of "C" or higher all required courses (38/39 semester credit hours) that are to be counted towards the general education core curriculum. - E. Complete the application for graduation form by January 31 of the Spring Semester or October 30 of the Fall Semester. - F. Be enrolled in Otero College classes for semester of intended graduation. - G. Complete the requirements for graduation in effect at the time of first-time enrollment.
 (NOTE: Students not enrolled for two semesters are required to complete all degree requirements in effect at the time of re-enrollment.) - H. Meet all financial obligations to the College.